High School Student

 - RCC student benefits: RTA bus pass, RCC ID card, access to the library

-- Be at least 16 years of age OR have completed tenth grade
+- Be at least 16 years of age OR have completed 10th grade

 - Attend high school at least a minimum day

-If you meet the eligibility requirements, you must submit the following items each term that you want to attend in order to determine/maintain your eligibility:
+If you meet the above requirements, you must submit the following items each term that you want to attend in order to determine/maintain your eligibility: